 Tips and F.A.Q.

-The key to getting a soft result in this peach sorbet recipe is to use a sweetener with a high enough sugar content.
+The key to getting a soft result in this sorbet recipe is to use a sweetener with a high enough sugar content.
 Also, be sure not to add any water to your peaches before blending them.

 You can use your favorite fresh peaches, or frozen peach chunks.

 Traditionally, sorbet is made with fruit or fruit juice that is sweetened and churned with water to achieve a smooth consistency.
 Because we're not using an ice cream maker, this sorbet is actually easier to make!

 Using a fruit that is high in fiber, like peaches, helps to add a thicker, creamy texture to our sorbet.